nuclio/nuclio/docs/devel/minikube/developing-on-minikube.md

 ## Get your local images onto Minikube

-When you install nuclio's services onto Minikube (using `kubectl apply`), Kubernetes examines the given resource specification to determine which images to use for nuclio's controller and playground services.
+When you install nuclio's services onto Minikube (using `kubectl apply`), Kubernetes examines the given resource specification to determine which images to use for nuclio's controller and dashboard services.
 To get it to take your images, we must first push them onto the local Docker registry running inside the Minikube VM.
 To do this:
 - Make sure you've built Docker images with your changes (`make build`)
 - Push them by running the script located at `hack/minikube/scripts/push_images.py`.
 Keep in mind the script assumes the local Docker registry to be listening on port 5000 of the Minikube VM.
 It does the following:
    - Iterates over the existing nuclio Docker images on the host machine